These are the 2017 rules. There may be a few refinements for 2018.

 Please review all the rules before registering.
-They have been updated for 2017.

 1. Spotted Horse, LLC, the race director, volunteers, sponsors, and all those involved in bringing this race about are not responsible for your safety or your well-being.

 2. Each participant is considered to be on a private excursion and remains solely responsible for any accidents in which he or she may be involved.
 No responsibility can be accepted for participants becoming lost, stranded, injured, or worse.